gradio-app/gradio/guides/wrapping-layouts.md

 ```

 - The ```component``` parameter can be Textbox, TextArea, or any component from the gradio package.
-- If the `Block` class confuses you, the components and layouts in the gradio package are inherited from the ```gradio.blocks.Block``` class eventually.
+- If the `Block` class confused you, the components and layouts in the gradio package are inherited from the ```gradio.blocks.Block``` class eventually.
 This function is similar to ```gradio.blocks.BlockContext.add``` function which is used to add components to a list variable.
 - The new component is added to ```renderables``` and ```global_children_dict``` variables.
 In the ```add_layout``` function, you will see why there are two different variables for the children components.

 ---------------------------------------------